emedee/Landing-page-master/README.md

 # Landing-page-master
-a simple webpage built with html, css and flexbox
+A Simple WebPage built with html, css and flexbox